Showing posts with label Dilip Kumar. Show all posts

 “What happened?”

 Mittu Mama got up, feverishly.
-“Are you sure what you say?”
+“Are you sure about what you say?”

-“Yes Mama… it is true.
-Today afternoon he returned from the office and had his food, jovially sharing his day with others.
+“Yes, Mama… It is true.
+This afternoon he returned from the office and had his food, jovially sharing his day with others.
 It is understood that he had read your letter a couple of times.
 Then he resigned to sleep but didn’t get up after that.
 He lost his life in sleep.
-Seems to be a heart attack”
+Seems to be a heart attack.

 All my relatives who had gone to attend the funeral of Kanshyam Mama returned after getting to know what Mittu Mama had written in his letter.
-They expressed their opinion in public that Mittu mama should have been dead instead of Kanshayam Mama.
-Mittu Mama’s sons and daughters in law must have felt seriously insulted.
-The elder daughter in law, in particular, became so restive.
+They expressed their opinion in public that Mittu Mama should have been dead instead of Kanshayam Mama.
+Mittu Mama’s sons and daughters-in-law must have felt seriously insulted.
+The elder daughter-in-law, in particular, became so restive.
 She wanted to cut off the old man’s tongue and chop off the hands of mine who assisted him in writing that letter.
-But as the luck would have it, no freak did happen.
+But as luck would have it, no freak did happen.
 However, I had to stop writing letters for Mittu mama after that.

 ***Ended***